ShadiHelf950/LilacProject/README.md

 3. Managers and employees can also manage the items in the  store.
 4. The store connects to a remote SQL Database on phpmyAdmin in order to execute orders from the server.

-#### In order to view the complete server code go to the src folder, then to the ocsf folder and click on the file LilacServer.java which contains all the server code.
+#### IMPORTANT : In order to view the complete server code go to the src folder, then to the ocsf folder and click on the file LilacServer.java which contains all the server code.

 #### Sample Pictures For Demonstration :